data-apis/array-api/spec/API_specification/indexing.md

 ## Multi-Axis Indexing

 Multi-dimensional arrays must extend the concept of single-axis indexing to multiple axes by applying single-axis indexing rules along each axis (dimension) and supporting the following additional rules.
-Let `N` be the number of dimensions of a multi-dimensional array `A`.
+Let `N` be the number of dimensions ("rank") of a multi-dimensional array `A`.

 1. Each axis may be independently indexed via single-axis indexing by providing a comma-separated sequence ("selection tuple") of single-axis indexing expressions (e.g., `A[:, 2:10, :, 5]`).